 Ahlbrecht and Weber (1997), and Lovallo and Kahneman (2000) first studied how anticipation about the outcome of a hypothetical lottery, and the implications of its structure (specifically its skewness and whether it reports gains or losses) affect preferences over one-shot or gradual resolution of uncertainty, between positively and negatively skewed lotteries and with different ex-ante probabilities of winning.
-In incentivised experiments, Abdellaoui et al. (2010) showed that subjects become more risk loving as the outcome of a lottery is delayed and Kocher et al. (2014) that a large minority of participants in an experiment had a strict preference to receive a ticket to a real state-run lottery whose draw is performed later rather an early.
+In incentivised experiments, Abdellaoui et al. (2010) showed that subjects become more risk loving as the outcome of a lottery is delayed and Kocher et (2014) that a large minority of participants in an experiment had a strict preference to receive a ticket to a real state-run lottery whose draw is performed later rather an early.
 With respect to learning partial information, Eliaz and Schotter (2010) find that in risky choices, participants in an experiment choose to pay for non-instrumental information.
 They relate this to the 'confidence effect', that is, participants want to become more confident that they made the right decision by acquiring this additional information.
 Zimmermann (2015), on the other hand, observed that approximately half of the participants in his experiment preferred to receive information in one period, whilst the other half had a preference for gradual resolution of uncertainty throughout a whole week.
 Falk and Zimmermann (2016) considered a decision in the domain of losses and concluded that if a distracting activity is available before learning the outcome, subjects show a preference to delay learning about the outcome.
 Masatlioglu et al. (2017) find that subjects usually have a preference for positively skewed risky lotteries, or lotteries that are more informative in the good state, than negatively skewed lotteries, and this preference becomes stronger the higher is the ex-ante probability of winning the lottery.
 Finally, most recently, Nielsen (2020) studied differences in preferences in the timing of the resolution of uncertainty if the outcome of the lottery has already been resolved and if it is still has to be resolved.
 She found, using an interesting experimental approach where no constraints were set on the choice of lotteries, that in the former case there is a preference for early resolution of uncertainty and in the latter case there is a preference for later resolution of uncertainty.
+Our paper differs from these ones by focusing the attention on the differences in the preferences over the resolution of uncertainty under ambiguity, while all the papers above focus their attention on decision-making under risk.

 These empirical papers stem from theoretical work pioneered by Kreps and Porteus (1978).
 They first considered the issue of non-indifference towards the timing of information axiomatically.
 Their work was further refined by Grant et al. (1998, 2000).
 Dillenberger (2010) linked a preference for one-shot resolution of uncertainty to the certainty effect, as shown by the Allais paradox (1953).
 Palacios-Huerta (1999) provided a first behavioural foundation to the aversion to partial information by linking it to disappointment aversion, as described by Gul (1991).

 Koszegi and Rabin (2009) similarly explain that partial information will be avoided by assuming loss aversion in a consumption model with an endogenous reference point.
-Hoy et al. (2015) show that ambiguity aversion (characterised as a 'dilation' of priors3) could explain the low take-up rate of genetic tests.
+Hoy et al. (2015) show that ambiguity aversion (characterised as a 'dilation' of priors2) could explain the low take-up rate of genetic tests.
 Ely et al. (2015) go against the previous papers and propose that suspense (modelled as shifts in the prior about the outcome of an event) can actually lead to a preference for partial information.